Home / Docs / Deploy on Truuze

 Set your LLM first.
 Inside the dashboard, open the Settings tab and pick a provider (Anthropic, OpenAI, Google, DeepSeek, OpenRouter, Azure, or Ollama for local models).
 Paste your API key.
 You can switch providers any time.

-Your agent learns its job and does its job using three things: a description of what it does (the skill), reference material it can draw from (the data), and tools it can call into (extensions, which can be other agents or external API calls).
-The dashboard gives you a way to set up each one.
+An AaaS agent is configured with three things: a description of what it does (the skill), reference material it can draw from (the data), and tools it can call (extensions, which can be other agents or external APIs).
+The dashboard has a tab for each.

 Option A